devgregw/Team3aniMaL/README.md

 - https://www.kaggle.com/c/dogs-vs-cats
 - http://www.vision.caltech.edu/visipedia/CUB-200-2011.html

-Over 60,000 photos were obtained (unbalanced) for the classification process.
+About 60,000 photos were obtained (unbalanced) for the classification process.
 For the balanced dataset, there were 36,000 images meaning 6,000 for each animal.
 The data was split 80/20 for validation.

 ## Files Included
 ### keras_model